|

 Another

-LMG of WWII vintage was the Johnson 1941 (bottom).
+LMG of W.W.II vintage was the Johnson 1941 (above).
 The Johnson LMG was a

 modification of their Model 1941 rifle which was rushed into use by the Marine Corps early

-scrapped once adequate supplies of M-1 Garands and BARs could be sourced from the Army,
+supplies of M-1 Garands and BARs could be sourced from the Army, thus greatly simplifying

-"cook off"), and in the semiautomatic mode from a closed bolt position to
+and in the semiautomatic mode from a closed bolt position to improve accuracy.

-improve accuracy.
-Unlike the FG42, the Johnson was recoil operated, wherein the
+Unlike the FG42, the Johnson was recoil operated, wherein the barrel reciprocates to

-barrel reciprocates to unlock the action during firing.
-The US Army
+unlock the action during firing.
+The US Army acquired 125 "Johnny

 Canadian airborne and mountain warfare commando raiding force), which used them in the